Coconut Blueberry Cupcakes

 Can you believe that we are in AUGUST!?
 It is hard for me to wrap my head around, but my summer started off pretty busy with my family moving into a new home.
 Even with a hectic start, we are trying to soak up every drop of summer before the school year starts.
 Spending time in nature, slip n slide days with the kiddos (I’m just the observer), and eating all the fresh summer recipes we can before those leaves start falling.

 We already know that coconut and blueberry belong together.
 The combination works and I have a few cakes and recipes to prove this.
 Behold – my famous blueberry coconut layer cake.
 These cupcakes are the cupcake version of a fan favorite.
+Also, check out these mini coconut cupcakes with blueberries.

 These sweet and tart cupcakes are wonderful for entertaining guests or just a little sweet pick-me-up during the day.
 The cupcake is super moist, like biting right into a cloud.
 Fluffy coconut whipped frosting adds that tropical feel you really want.
 Especially if you still haven’t been able to take a vacation this summer.
 Bring the tropics to you!
 Once you take a big bite a surprise awaits you.
 A sugary and tart blueberry compote is the surprise you didn’t know you needed from your dessert.